haomo-ai/SuperFusion/README.md

 If you use our implementation in your academic work, please cite the corresponding [paper](https://arxiv.org/abs/2211.15656):

 	@article{dong2022SuperFusion,
-	author   = {Hao Dong and Xianjing Zhang and Xuan Jiang and Jun Zhang and Jintao Xu and Rui Ai and Weihao Gu and Huimin Lu and Juho Kannala and Xieyuanli Chen}, title    = {{SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation and Prediction}}, journal  = arxiv,
+		author   = {Hao Dong and Xianjing Zhang and Jintao Xu and Rui Ai and Weihao Gu and Huimin Lu and Juho Kannala and Xieyuanli Chen}, title    = {{SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation}}, journal  = arxiv,
 		eprint   = {2211.15656},
 		year     = {2022},
 	}